HughP/LinguisticsLibrarianList/README.md

 * [EBSCO Host](http://www.ebscohost.com/metadata-sharing-policy)
 * [ELSEVIER](http://www.elsevier.com/) - via ScienceDirect
 * OCLC http://www.oclc.org/en-US/partners-for-libraries.html
-* [IngentaConnect](http://www.ingentaconnect.com/) - a wearhouse product for publishers to sell their journals.
+* [IngentaConnect](http://www.ingentaconnect.com/) - a wear house product for publishers to sell their journals.
 (So it is targeting institutional subscriptions.)

 ##Journals
-_The study of language and linguistics covers a wide range of diciplines and sub-diciplines.
-Therefore a wid variety of journals may be listed as being "relevant to linguistics".
+_The study of language and linguistics covers a wide range of disciplines and sub-disciplines.
+Therefore a wide variety of journals may be listed as being "relevant to linguistics".
 The best way to introduce these journals would be to include a title, a topical area, a link to the publisher's mast head (or the archive's presentation) and an ISSN if they have one. (so far examples have only included journal titles, links, and ISSN or E-ISSN.)_ **Note: Some links are to AJOL index pages rather than associational mast head websites.
 These should be corrected.**
 #####Other lists of journals
 _Other lists of linguistics journals include_:
 * http://linguistlist.org/pubs/journals/browse-journals.cfm